rohitfarmer/acp-dynamics/README.md

 # Relationships Between Sequence, Structure, Function and Dynamics in Acyl Carrier Proteins.

 **Rohit Farmer, Christopher M. Thomas and Peter J. Winn**

-**Folder**
+**Folders**

 amber99sb-ildn.ff : Amber 99 SB ILDN force field with added parameters from GAFF.
+Figure-Coordinates :  Coordinates (.pdb) for structures used in figure panels.
+The number in the file name denotes the frame number in the simulation.
+Each frame was captured at 10 ps therefore frame number 100 would mean 100 X 10 = 1000 ps = 1 ns.

 **Simulation Files**